Did an arrested Uzbek ‘mafia chieftain’ organise killings of dissidents?

 “Foreign investors can ‘win’ [government] tenders by arranging them through Salim, who charges a percentage of revenues as a fee,” the cable said.

-The candidates for the government jobs then got a stamp of approval from Gulnara Karimova, the president’s eldest daughter, who created a vast business empire, which operated via the Swiss-registered Zeromax company.
+The candidates for the government jobs then got a stamp of approval from Gulnara Karimova, the president’s eldest daughter, who created a vast business empire which operated via the Swiss-registered Zeromax company.

-While in Sweden, the failed killer Zhukovsky received a money transfer from a Moscow-based company called Zeromaks, but Swedish authorities couldn’t find link it to Karimova’s Zeromax.
+While in Sweden, the failed killer Zhukovsky received a money transfer from a Moscow-based company called Zeromaks, but Swedish authorities couldn’t find a link to Karimova’s Zeromax.

 Karimova is currently serving a 13-year jail sentence for extortion and money laundering.